Masked Singer Suomi: Season 1 (Spring 2020)

 The first season of Masked Singer Suomi was aired in spring 2020.
 Ilkka Uusivuori served as the host, while Janne Kataja, Jenni Kokander and Maria Veitola were panelists.
 The guest panelists were (in episode order) Tuure Boelius, Aki Linnanahde, Joonas Nordman, Jufo Peltomaa, Krista Siegfrids, Mikko Kuustonen, Benjamin Peltonen, Eini, Jannika B and Eicca Toppinen.

 Sami Hedberg won the Season as "Lion", while Ilkka Alanko, "Haystack" finished as second.

 Season 2 (Autumn 2020)

 The second season of Masked Singer Suomi was aired in late autumn 2020, and was hosted by Ilkka Uusivuori.
 Janne Kataja, Jenni Kokander and Maria Veitola continued as panelists, while Christoffer Strandberg joined them.

-Marko Hietala won the Season as "Doctor", while Jarkko Tamminen finished as second with Masked Singer "Mouse".
+Marko Hietala won the Season as "Doctor", while Jarkko Tamminen finished as second with Masked Singer "Miss Mouse".

 Season 3 (2021)

 The third season of Masked Singer Suomi was aired in late summer 2021, and was hosted by Ilkka Uusivuori.
 Janne Kataja, Jenni Kokander, Maria Veitola and Christoffer Strandberg continued as panelists.

 Anna-Maija Tuokko won the Season as "Superhero", while Waltteri Torikka finished second as "Party Panda".